ronbal/photobooth/README.md

 # Raspberry Pi photobooth
 a raspberry Pi photobooth.

+Update 05.05.19 all Errors are removed, the Photobooth is fully compatible with Raspbian Stretch. :-)

 The program shoots 3 Pictures per session.
 After shooting the Pictures the program made a collage.
 Each picture and the collage is copied to /var/www/html/images.
 Thumbnails are automatically generated in /var/www/html/thumbs.
 Your guests can acces the Pictures via a Webgallery at http://yourip/

 ### key features: